TSummersLab/SMART_matlab/README.md

   ```
   Note: The name of the file (CVX) is not case sensitive; cvx and CVX are the same.
 3. Install the CVX Package
-  * Open a Matlab session and navigate to the directory where sphero_matlab is placed.
+  * Open a MATLAB session and navigate to the directory where sphero_matlab is placed.
 The "Current Folder" window should show the files inside sphero_matlab only.
   * In the Current Folder window, click on the arrow next to CVX to show the files inside of it.
   * Double click on `cvx_setup.m` in the cvx file.
-It should open up in the Matlab Editor
+It should open up in the MATLAB Editor
   * Hit the green run button to run the script.
 This will install CVX.
 4. Edit `Main_Ver1_3.m`
   * `Main_Ver1_3` is the script that runs the whole package.
 It is divided into different sections that must be executed sequentially.
 We will explain each section, its role, and the required changes.
     1. Adding paths
-      * The fist section adds the Matlab paths for the project folders.
+      * The fist section adds the MATLAB paths for the project folders.
       * **Run this section without changes.**
     2. Preallocate parameters
       * This section initializes and preallocates variables related to the Spheros and the package's execution.
 Here are the changes that must be made: